rust-project-primer/book/src/ecosystem/web-frontend.md

 # Web Frontend

+This section discusses the frameworks you can use in Rust to build web frontends that run in the browser.
+If you are already familiar with the architecture of single-page web applications, you can skip down to the frameworks for a discussion of how they work.

+## Background

 Websites use HTML for both content and structure.
 CSS is used to style how the website looks.
 The browser reads the HTML to get the content and layout, then applies CSS to style it, and finally renders it to the screen.
 When writing web